iiasa/Condor_run_R/configuring.md

 A regular expression to select execute hosts from the cluster by hostname.

 ### REQUEST_MEMORY
-Amount of memory (MiB) to reserve for each job.
+An estimate of the amount of memory (in MiB) required per job.
+Condor will stop scheduling jobs on an execute host when the sum of their memory requests exceeds the memory allocated to the execution slot of on the host.
+Overestimating your memory request may therefore allow fewer jobs to run than there actually could.
+Underestimating it puts the execute host at risk of running out of memory, which can endanger other jobs as well.

+It is therefore important to configure a good estimate.
+When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs after they complete and produce a warning when the `REQUEST_MEMORY` estimate is significantly wrong.
+Use this warning to imrpove the estimate.

 ### REQUEST_CPUS
 Number of hardware threads to reserve for each job.
+Set this to at least 1.
+If you know that your job involves considerable multiprocessing, set this value to an estimate of the average number of in-use threads.

 ### WAIT_FOR_RUN_COMPLETION
-Wait for the run to complete while displaying montiring information.
+If `TRUE`, wait for the run to complete while displaying montiring information.

 ## `Condor_run_basic.R`-specific mandatory configuration parameters